KRQPLY/Tetris/README.md

 # Tetris
-Tetris game made with python and pygame module
+A tetris game made with python and a pygame library
+It has features such as:
+  - counting score
+  - saving the highest score to a json file
+  - deleting the filled lines
+  - rotating figures with spacebar
+  - moving the figure with arrow keys
+Feel free to try it yourself!